frederiknormann/xcodeImageAssets/README.md

 ## Dependencies

-This script denpends on ImageMagick
+This script depends on ImageMagick

 ### Install ImageMagick